UBC-Snowbots/Snowflake/README.md

 1. Install Ubuntu 16.04 (We recommend you use a minimum of 30GB of space)
     - For dual-booting: [Windows Instructions](http://www.tecmint.com/install-ubuntu-16-04-alongside-with-windows-10-or-8-in-dual-boot/), [Mac Instructions](http://www.howtogeek.com/187410/how-to-install-and-dual-boot-linux-on-a-mac/)
+    - _Note_: You should always choose the "install alongside Windows/OSX" during your installation (step 7 in the windows tutorial)
 2. If you haven't done so already, setup your UBC alumni email account [here](https://id.ubc.ca/)
 3. Using your UBC email account, get a JetBrains education account [here](https://www.jetbrains.com/shop/eform/students)
     - _JetBrains will send an initial email to confirm the UBC email you inputted,